loribonna/onedrivedownloader/README.md

 - `filename`: The filename to save the file as.

 ### Optional parameters:
 - `unzip`: want to unzip file or just download?
-Requires files to be `.zip` if True. (default: False)
+If file is not `.zip`, do nothing.
 - `unzip_path`: path to unzip files (default: current directory)
 - `force_download`: force files download if exist? (default: False)
 - `clean`: clean source file after unzip?